Knappster/wordpress-framework/README.md

 This will install the plugin into the plugins folder ready for you to use in Wordpress.
 No need to download and save plugins to the repository anymore.

 __TODO:__ Add the ability to save plugins not included in the wpackagist repo, such as paid for plugin downloads.

+## Webpack:

+Webpack takes all the assets from the assets folder, compiles and minifies them into a assets folder within the theme directory.
+Config of these paths are set within the .env file.

+Images are only included in the output assets folder if they're referenced with the stylesheets, webpack doesn't parse any of the php files within the theme.

+If you need an image pulled across to the themes assets folder include it in the /assets/index.js file:

+	import img from './images/file.png';